YXZbird/nd2-pseudocolour-imaging/README.md

 Yixiao Zhou
 PhD Candidate, The University of Western Australia

-**Note:** Raw ND2 data are not included due to file size constraints.
+**Note:** Sample data are provided to allow testing of the pipeline.